Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 Because $\varepsilon>1$, This model, therefore, predicts a **binding effect** as $W(\varepsilon\neq1)-W(\varepsilon=1)<0$.
 The next step in the Landau-pekar theory is to consider a rigid charge moving through the lattice, carrying its polarization potential with it.

->**Side note on the effects of extra electron in dielectric continuum:** The purpose of this qualitative analysis above is to stress the fact that **the binded electron causes extra charge polarization in a dielectric medium in the electric field**.
+>**Side note on the effects of extra electron in dielectric continuum:** The purpose of this qualitative analysis above is to stress the fact that **the bounded electron causes extra charge polarization in a dielectric medium in the electric field**.
 You can understand Eq.(10) as follow: if we add a free electron in vacuum, the displacement field strength changes from 0 to $\mathbf{D}$, and the change in field energy is $W(\varepsilon=1)$.
 In a dielectric continuum the displacement field strength also changes from 0 to $\mathbf{D}$, but the change in field energy becomes $W(\varepsilon\neq1)$.
 Since the only difference between the two cases is the electron-continuum interaction, the energy difference $W(\varepsilon\neq1)-W(\varepsilon=1)$ thus reflects the effects of electron-ion interactions in dielectric continuum.

 ## Qualitative derivation of self-energy and effective mass of polaron